jesperancinha/good-story/docs/good.story/GoodStory.md

 ## Synopsis

-This story finds its inspiration on my personal life.
+This story finds its inspiration on my own personal life.
 The story revolves around Lucy, a young woman who seeks a meaning in her life, still carrying the weight of the world on her shoulders, but still with a vigorous heart-beat that reminds her that she's not done yet.
 Life still has a lot to offer
 Lucy.
 The story is told in a metaphoric fashion with imaginary deities and characters.
 It encompasses the materialization of feelings and how they can manifest.